TEEDLab/ANDez/README.md

 By doing so, ANDez enables computer and information science researchers to compare, reuse, and improve existing ML methods of AND to use current methods as baselines in developing new tools.
 With a simple implementation design, ANDez is also expected to assist scholars who need to analyze ambiguous bibliographic data but lack the skills to write and implement sophisticated ML code.

 ## How to use files
+1. To get the results described in the paper, all the code was implemented on Python 3.9.16.
+To run the code, make sure that all packages in 'requirements.txt' file are installed.
+You can install them using pip.
+Type the following command in the terminal or command prompt:

+                pip install -r requirements.txt

-1. Download four files: 'ANDez.py', 'cluevalmetrics.py', 'modules.py', and 'procedures.py', .
+2. Download four files: 'ANDez.py', 'cluevalmetrics.py', 'modules.py', and 'procedures.py', .
 Make sure that they are located in the same directory. <br />
-2. Place your input files into the directory.
+3. Place your input files into the directory.
 You can use sample files provided in the data folder. <br />
-3. Make sure that packages in the 'requirements.txt' file are installed.
-You can install packages using pip: pip install -r requirements.txt
 4. Run 'ANDez.py' file. <br />